shethrushil/simple-calculator-application-using-the-Tkinter-library-in-Python/README.md

 # simple-calculator-application-using-the-Tkinter-library-in-Python

-here's an example source code for a simple Todo List application using the Tkinter GUI library:
+here's an example source code for a simple calculator application using the Tkinter library in Python:

-This is just one example implementation, you can modify and customize it to fit your needs and preferences.
+In this program, we create a Calculator